Roof tiles: Shingle / flat tiles

 One of the simplest designs of roof tile, these are simple overlapping slabs installed in the same manner as traditional shingles, usually held in place by nails or screws at their top.
 All forms of slate tile fall into this category.
-When installed, most of an individual shingle's surface area will be covered by the shingles overlapping it.
-As a result of this, flat tiles require more tiles to cover a certain area than other patterns of similar size.
+When installed, most of an individual shingle's surface area will be covered by the tiles overlapping it, with a minimum of two tiles overlapping at any one point.
+As a result, shingles require more tiles to cover a certain area than other patterns of similar size.

 These tiles commonly feature a squared base, as is the case with English clay tiles, but in some cases can have a pointed or rounded end, as seen with the beaver-tail tile common in Southern Germany.